 KLH Model Five Standmount Loudspeaker Review

-This classic-looking re-engineered retro standmounter is Michael Perez's new favourite speaker…
+This classic looking re-engineered retro standmounter is Michael Perez's new favourite speaker…

 When I heard that KLH was back on the scene, the first thing that came to mind was countless pairs of inexpensive speakers that I came across at thrift stores and garage sales over the years.
 I never expected that its newest product would create a rift in my perspective on the audio world…

 Long time Klipsch executive, David Kelley, purchased KLH Audio Systems in 2017, renamed it KLH Audio and put together a team to resurrect the company.
 He wanted to honour the vision that the original owners – Henry Kloss, Malcolm Low and Josef Hofmann – had for the brand back when they launched it in 1957.
-After a candid conversation with KLH Chief Engineer Kerry Geist, I quickly realised that this newest incarnation of the classic name wasn't the KLH that mass-produced budget boxes back in the nineteen-eighties.
+After a candid conversation with KLH Chief Engineer Kerry Geist, I quickly realized that this newest incarnation of the classic name wasn't the KLH that mass-produced budget boxes back in the nineteen-eighties.
 This is now a completely different company.

 With the speaker you see here, KLH set out to create a product that would not only pay homage to the Model Five of the past, but also represent its best efforts to make the highest level of performance available in a speaker system of reasonable size and cost.
 The designers have produced a 3-way sealed box (so-called “acoustic suspension”) standmounter that's said to have a wide frequency range, low distortion and exceptionally uniform response across the audible frequency range.